AI Chatbot for Small Business - How to Pick the Right One in 2026

 The integration trap

-When Priya's accounting firm set up a chatbot to handle client inquiries, it worked great for general questions.
-But clients wanted to check their tax filing status, request documents, and schedule appointments - all things that required access to the firm's practice management software.
-The chatbot couldn't connect to it.
-Six months of "we'll add that integration soon" from the vendor later, they rebuilt from scratch.
-The lesson: confirm integrations work before you commit, not after.
+Say an accounting firm sets up a chatbot to handle client inquiries.
+It works great for general questions.
+But clients want to check their tax filing status, request documents, and schedule appointments - all things that require access to the firm's practice management software.
+If the chatbot can't connect to it, the firm ends up waiting through months of "we'll add that integration soon" from the vendor before rebuilding from scratch.
+Confirm integrations actually work before you commit, not after.

 AI hallucination risks